brittonwolfe/VirtualCharacterSheet/docs/scripting.md

 ## The Data class

-`VirtualCharacterSheet.Data` also exposes some useful functions and indexers.
+`VCS.Data` also exposes some useful functions and indexers.

 ### Indexers